Posted on October 5, 2021

 Mark quickly countersues and denies all of Paige’s claims of abuse.
 He claims that she is the one who caused him mental anguish and suffering.

-Marvin Mitchelson, on behalf of Paige asks for alimony, lawyer’s fees and court costs: “Plaintiff is not employed and presently embarking on a career as a painter, therefore needs the money from Defendant who is able bodied and employed.”
+Marvin Mitchelson, on behalf of client Paige, asks for alimony, lawyer’s fees and court costs: “Plaintiff is not employed and presently embarking on a career as a painter, therefore needs the money from Defendant who is able bodied and employed.”

 Marks balks at this request and states he can’t afford it.